-schools in the district including secondary schooling.
-An approach to stormwater management that relies on natural systems As Awakeri grows, it will build on its own unique identity, complete with new parks and open spaces created through careful master planning and placemaking.
-There are schooling options to meet roll requirements, and good bus options to other areas around Hukutaia, the Totara Block, and further development towards the coast, including the Marina and Industrial
+As Awakeri grows, it will build on its own unique identity, complete with new parks and open spaces created through careful master planning and placemaking.
+There are schooling options to meet roll requirements, and good bus options to other schools in the district including secondary schooling.
+An approach to stormwater management that relies on natural systems and interlinked parks and natural open spaces can become part of the identity for the place.
+Expanded public transport services to main employment locations in Kawerau and Whakatāne townships can offer transport choice.